 Please supply any personal acknowledgements separately to the main text to facilitate anonymous peer review.

 Global Studies of Childhood adheres to the SAGE Harvard reference style.
-Click here to review the guidelines on SAGE Harvard to ensure your manuscript conforms to this reference style.
+View the SAGE Harvard guidelines to ensure your manuscript conforms to this reference style.

 Authors seeking assistance with English language editing, translation, or figure and manuscript formatting to fit the journal’s specifications should consider using SAGE Language Services.
 Visit SAGE Language Services on our Journal Author Gateway for further information.